cambridge-ceu/csd3/docs/applications/regenie.md

                                 variants
       --minINFO DOUBLE(=0)      minimum imputation info score (Impute/Mach R^2) for tested variants
-      --split                   split asssociation results into separate
+      --no-split                combine asssociation results into a single for all traits
-                                files for each trait
       --firth                   use Firth correction for p-values less than threshold
       --approx                  use approximation to Firth correction for